 - Fragrance Classification: Citrus, Chypre, Fougere

 - According to Tisserand & Young, expressed Bergamot is considered have a moderate risk of phototoxicity.
-Avoid the sun and UV exposure after apply bergamot to your skin for 12 hours.
+Avoid the sun and UV exposure for 12 hours after applying Bergamot to your skin.
 The maximum dermal limit is 0.4%

 - Bergamot FCF (furanocoumarin free) has the phototoxic chemical bergapten removed and there are no known issues.

 - Safe to use during pregnancy